-Stress Ease tablets offer strength, resiliency, and tone to the neuromuscular system, helping the body to better cope with stress and anxiety.
-This potent blend of herbs introduces rejuvenative qualities that buffer the body against weakness, fatigue, and overwhelm—helping us to face physical, mental and emotional challenges alike with greater ease.
+Stress Ease tablets offer strength, resiliency, and tone to the neuromuscular system, helping the body to better cope with stress and tension.
+This potent blend of herbs introduces rejuvenative qualities that buffer the body against weakness, fatigue, and overwhelm—helping us face physical, mental, and emotional challenges alike with greater ease.
 It also offers a sustained source of natural energy that can help us cope with the demands of daily living.

-Ashwagandha has long been celebrated for its ability to support the body in coping with stress and anxiety, while calming the mind.
+Ashwagandha has long been celebrated for its ability to support the body in coping with stress and feelings of anxiousness while calming the mind.
 As a highly regarded adaptogen, Ashwagandha encourages quality energy throughout the day and sound sleep at night.
-Ashwagandha tablets and liquid extract are also available.
+Ashwagandha powder and liquid extract are also available.

-Keep in mind that anxiety does not develop in a vacuum.
+Keep in mind that feelings of anxiousness do not develop in a vacuum.
 It occurs only within the larger context of who we are—body, mind, and spirit.
 If you feel inspired to study the bigger picture, we have a number of other articles that may further inform your journey towards optimal health.
-The following resources are particularly relevant to the topics of fear, anxiety, and elevated vata in the mind:
+The following resources are particularly relevant to the topics of fear, stress, and elevated vata in the mind:

 An Ayurvedic Guide to Stress Management explores fantastic tools for reducing stress and for changing our relationship with stressful situations.
-Stress and anxiety are often closely linked, so this resource might very well support your healing process.
+Stress and feelings of anxiousness are often closely linked, so this resource might very well support your healing process.

-An Ayurvedic Guide to Balanced Sleep is an extremely useful resource if you feel that your anxiety is negatively impacting your ability to get adequate rest.
+An Ayurvedic Guide to Balanced Sleep is an extremely useful resource if you feel that your feelings of anxiousness are negatively impacting your ability to get adequate rest.

 Vibrant Heart explores the critical connection between the mind, the heart, and the subtle channels of the energetic body.
-It can be an insightful resource for balancing anxiety and excessive mental chatter by tending to the heart center.
+It can be an insightful resource for balancing feelings of anxiousness and excessive mental chatter by tending to the heart center.